-As we all know, teenagers love comfort food — and, yep, we love it too.
+As we know, teenagers love comfort food—and, yep, we love it too.
 Of course, we especially love it when it’s easy-to-make and nutritious.
-That’s why Chef Mike Rakun— executive chef at the popular Minneapolis eateries Mill Valley Kitchen and Marin—is sharing with Your Teen Magazine his Butternut squash inspired take on a perennial favorite.
-With all the cheesy-goodness of mac and cheese and the health of the butternut squash, this recipe has it all.
-Simple and fun, this is one meal your teens will certainly dig.
+That’s why Chef Mike Rakun, executive chef at the popular Minneapolis eateries Mill Valley Kitchen and Marin, shared his Butternut squash inspired take on a perennial favorite.
+With all the cheesy-goodness of mac and cheese and the health of butternut squash, this recipe has it all.
+Simple and fun, this is one meal your teens will certainly enjoy.

 Mike Rakun’s Macaroni and Cheese

-1. Peel and cube the Butternut squash.
+1. Peel and cube the Butternut squash (or buy pre-cubed).
 You can dice the squash into large chunks.

 2. Place the diced Butternut squash and vegetable stock into medium sauce pan.
 Season with salt.
 Bring to a boil and cook until squash is soft enough to puree.
 Stick a fork in it to test for readiness.
 Remove from heat.